top of page

 ADMISSIONS NOTICE & ENROLMENT POLICY

-The school will commence accepting applications for admission to the Early Intervention and Autism Classes on
+The school will commence accepting applications for admission to the all classes on

 The school will cease accepting applications for admission on